jdmx0/jdmx0/README.md

 ### 🛡️ Cybersecurity | 🔍 OSINT

 Cybersecurity professional with a focus on **threat intel, OSINT, and network security**.
-I tinker with security tools, automate processes, and occasionally break things (for educational purposes, of course).
+I tinker with security tools, automate processes, and occasionally break things (😀).

 ---